Mustafallica/Lexer-and-Parser/readme.md

-#### implementing lexer and parser for a simple languag using python 2.7.
+#### implementing lexer and parser for a simple language using python 2.7.